jaericho/jaericho.github.io/_posts/2020-04-09-OpenNMS-and-Java.md

 Apparently, when installing Centos 8 with the Server with a GUI option it will install some flavor of java which will conflict with OpenNMS.
 I didn't mess around with it too much to get the exact cause.
 But this [post](https://opennms.discourse.group/t/opennms-is-not-starting/295/14) helped me figure it out.

+The fix was to reinstall CentOS 8 with GUI-less Server option.

-According to this post I could add a minimal Gnome environment and a browser without messing this install, but I'll try to live without it for now.
+According to the post I could add a minimal Gnome environment and a browser without messing with the OpenNMS install, but I'll try to live without it for now.

 I hate Java and it's conflicts.